 The day April 09, 2015 was monumental for native plants and animals in the Dominican Republic – they just didn’t know it.

-On this day, Island Conservation and the Ministry of Environment and Natural Resources in the Dominican Republic (Ministry) signed a Memorandum of Understanding (MOU) to support island restoration through the removal of invasive vertebrates in the Dominican Republic.
+On this day, Island Conservation and the (Ministry) signed a Memorandum of Understanding (MOU) to support island restoration through the removal of invasive vertebrates in the Dominican Republic.
 This is a considerable achievement and the result of more than two years of close collaboration with the Ministry working together to plan and restore the islands of Cabritos and Alto Velo in the Dominican Republic.

 Through this agreement, the partners will identify and prioritize islands in the Dominican Republic for restoration where native plants and animals are most threatened by invasive vertebrates.
 We are also working together to secure funding and partner support for these projects and ensure compliance with all legal requirements for island restoration projects in the region.